schodaw/TWEB-Project1/documentation/Technical documentation.md

 ### Yo <a id="Yo"></a>

-**Yo** is a tool for generating project skeletons (scaffolding), and we use the **AngularJS Full-Stack** generator like framework.
+**Yo** is a tool for generating project skeletons (scaffolding), and we use the **Angular.js Full-Stack** generator like framework.

-Runs the generator and sets up a new AngularJS + Express app :
+Runs the generator and sets up a new Angular.js + Express app :

 	yo angular-fullstack twebProject1App